Franciscocoo/IfExtractor/README.md

 ## How it works
 ifExtractor take in input the Soot Stmt as IfStmt and produce in output a new apk.
+Using the flowdroid framework, the library will create a new android Class named IfClass, which contains ifMethods.
+Each ifMethods contains

+## How to use it
 Here a example of code :
 <pre>
 // Create the ifExtractor with the path of the android platforms, the path of the apk to analyse and the path of the output folder